allfed/ALLFED-Repository-Template/README.md

 `plt.style.use("https://raw.githubusercontent.com/allfed/ALLFED-matplotlib-style-sheet/main/ALLFED.mplstyle")`

 If you need to create your plots in ALLFED style, while being offline just download the file and change the path to local.

-If applicable we are using "PRGn" as our default colormap.

 ## Project Skeleton
 This repository already has the folder structure we use for repositories.
 Every folder has an additional readme, to tell you what needs to go in there.